jessegunter/Project2_Bank_Customer_Churn/README.md

 ├─README.md
 └─Resources/
   -Customer-Churn-Records.csv
   -feature_importance_1.png
   -K_value.png
   -Results1.png
   -Results2.png
   -bar-graph.png

 ## PROBLEMS ENCOUNTERED:
+Leveraging a pipeline (utilities file), is extremely efficient.
+However, anytime you want to try a new optimization technique, that utilities file must be updated, or else, you introduce variables known only to one local model.

 ## REFERENCES
 1. https://www.kaggle.com/datasets/radheshyamkollipara/bank-customer-churn/data